Tuesday, November 3, 2015

 Marge Gunderson is among the unique characters in the movies.
 She is a skilled police officer whom people may underestimate because she is cheerful and uses phrases like "You betcha."
 She has yet to be worn down by the daily grind of being the chief of Brainerd, Minnesota's police department.
 Frances McDormand creates a special, three-dimensional person and rightfully earned her Best Actress Oscar for the role.

-Marge doesn't appear until about roughly thirty minutes in.
-She is woken up in the middle of the night to investigate a grisly murder scene involving three murdered people (including one highway trooper) and a flipped over car.
+Marge doesn't appear until about roughly thirty minutes into Fargo.
+She is woken up in the middle of the night to investigate a grisly murder scene involving three murdered people (including one highway trooper) and a flipped-over car.
 She intuitively recreates the scene to her deputy Lou pretty much as it happened.
 She is also many months pregnant and suffers bouts of morning sickness in between eating big meals at buffets.

 But I'll backtrack a little to what drew Marge into this mess.
 Fargo opens with an auto salesman named Jerry (Macy), who works at his father-in-law's dealership.
-He wants to get out from under the thumb of his stubborn boss and open a group of parking lots in the Minneapolis area.
+He wants to get out from under the thumb of his stubborn father-in-law.
 How will he do that?
 By hiring two thugs from Fargo, ND to kidnap his wife and ask for ransom.
 Jerry instructs the thugs named Carl and Gaer (Buscemi and Stormare) to ask for $80,000.
 Jerry has other ideas.
 He tells his father-in-law Wade (Presnell), whom he is sure will pay the ransom, that the kidnappers want $1 million.
 He'll pay the ransom on his father-in-law's behalf, pay the thugs $80,000 and walk away with the rest.
 He will even steal a car from the dealership lot for the kidnappers to use.
 This goes nowhere nearly as planned.

 The murders in Brainerd are just one example of how poorly everything goes with the plan.
 With Jerry's wife in the trunk, the guys are pulled over for a routine late-night traffic stop.
 Carl offers a bribe, which raises further suspicions with the trooper and forcing Gaer to shoot the cop in the head.
 The other victim was a passerby in a vehicle whose vehicle veers off the road, flips over, and the driver and passenger are shot dead by a pursuing Gaer.
 "Oh daddy," Carl says as he sees the carnage unfold.
 He wasn't expecting this level of difficulty with what appeared to be a routine crime.